gene-git/dmarc_report/README.md

 Then all remaining files are read and processed.
 The tool processes all xml and gzip/zip compressed xml dmarc report files and generates a human readable report.

+Following Postel's law and try to be liberal in what we accept for input.
+To that end we accept the dmarc XML report file, a gzip/zip compressed version of same or a saved email file with the report embedded as a mime attachment.

 ## Saving Email Reports

 In most mail clients, such as thunderbird,  one can select multiple email reports and